Karabakh: Etymology

 Russian Orientalist Vladimir Minorsky believed that the name possibly connected to an extinct Turkic tribe of the same name.
 By comparison, there are similar toponyms in Azerbaijan, Iran, Turkey and Afghanistan.

 According to Iranian linguist Abdolali Karang, kara could have derived from kaleh or kala, which means "large" in the Harzani dialect of the extinct Iranian Old Azeri language.
 The Iranian-Azerbaijani historian Ahmad Kasravi also speaks of the translation of kara as "large" and not "black."
 The kara prefix has also been used for other nearby regions and landmarks, such as Karadagh (dagh "mountain") referring to a mountain range, and Karakilise (kilise "church") referring to the largest church complex in its area, built mainly with white stone, the Monastery of Saint Thaddeus.
 In the sense of "large," Karakilise would translate to "large church," and Karabakh would translate to "large garden."

-Another theory, proposed by Armenian historian Bagrat Ulubabyan, is that, along with the "large" translation of kara, the bagh component was derived from the nearby canton called Baghk, which at some point was part of Melikdoms of Karabakh within modern-day Karabakh — Dizak and the Kingdom of Syunik (in Baghk, the -k suffix is a plural nominative case marker also used to form names of countries and regions in Classical Armenian).
+Another theory, proposed by Armenian historian Bagrat Ulubabyan, is that, along with the "large" translation of kara, the bagh component was derived from the nearby canton called Baghk, which at some point was part of Melikdoms of Karabakh within modern-day Karabakh – Dizak and the Kingdom of Syunik (in Baghk, the -k suffix is a plural nominative case marker also used to form names of countries and regions in Classical Armenian).
 In this sense, Karabakh would translate to "Greater Baghk."

 The placename is first mentioned in the thirteenth and fourteenth centuries in The Georgian Chronicles (ქართლის ცხოვრება "Life of Kartli"), and in Persian sources.
 The name became common after the 1230s when the region was conquered by the Mongols.
 The first time the name was mentioned in an Armenian source was in the fifteenth century, in Thomas of Metsoph's History of Tamerlane and His Successors.

 Geography

-Karabakh is a landlocked region located in the south of Armenia and the west of Azerbaijan.
+Karabakh is a landlocked region located in the southeast of Armenia and the west of Azerbaijan.
 There is currently no official designation for what constitutes the whole of Karabakh.
 Historically, the maximum extent of what could be considered Karabakh was during the existence of the Karabakh Khanate in the 18th century, which extended from the Zangezur Mountains in the west, following eastwards along the Aras river to the point where it meets with the Kura river in the Kur-Araz Lowland.
 Following the Kura river north, it stretched as far as what is today the Mingachevir reservoir before turning back to the Zangezur Mountains through the Murov Mountains.
 However, when not referring to the territory covered by the Karabakh Khanate, the northern regions are often excluded (modern-day Goranboy and Yevlakh).
 During the Russian Empire, the eastern lowlands where the Kura and Aras rivers meet (mostly modern-day Imishli) were also excluded, but most pre-Elisabethpol maps include that region in Karabakh.